openpnp/libuvc4j/README.md

 Installing libuvc via brew results in a library that doesn't find manufacturer and product names.
 In addition, it is not configured with JPEG support by default.
-Installing it with `brew install libuvc --HEAD --width-jpeg` resolves these issues.
+Installing it with `brew install libuvc --HEAD --with-jpeg` resolves these issues.